-Mapping of record types is only supported for C. A Modelica record class that contains simple types, other record elements, is mapped as follows:
+Mapping of record types is only supported for C. A Modelica record class is mapped as follows:

-- The record class is represented by a struct in C. - Each element of the Modelica record is mapped to its corresponding C representation. - The elements of the Modelica record class are declared in the same order in the C struct. - Arrays cannot be mapped.
+- The record class is represented by a struct in C. - Each component of the Modelica record is mapped to its corresponding C representation.
+A nested record component is mapped to a nested struct component. - The components of the Modelica record class are declared in the same order in the C struct. - Arrays cannot be mapped.